How to create a real estate newsletter that connects with your audience

 Avoid a newsletter design that’s too busy and hard to read, features large blocks of copy, or has text in too many fonts, colours, and sizes.
 Instead, break it up with subheadings, use images to grab attention, and offer enticing snippets to encourage readers to click through from your newsletter to your website.

 If you’re not sure where to start, there are plenty of real estate newsletter templates online to look at for inspiration.
-You could even see how we write our newsletter by subscribing to our fortnightly updates (fill in the from at the bottom of this page to get on the list).
+You could even see how we write our newsletter by subscribing to our fortnightly updates (fill in the form at the bottom of this page to get on the list).

 Optimise your real estate newsletter